G1anC/G1anC/README.md

 <br>

-I am currently studying at EPITECH Strasbourg and i use Arch btw...
+:school: I am currently studying at EPITECH Strasbourg
+:penguin: I use Arch btw...

 My goal is to become a (UI && UX) developer, by creating beautiful and imaginative websites !